 Now that you know you need these policies, who can you trust with them?

-Termageddon takes the confusion out of website policies and allow us to focus on other aspects of your website design and development.
+Termageddon takes the confusion out of website policies and allows us to focus on other aspects of your website design and development.
 The best part about Termageddon is how easy it is to set up and install on your website!

 Full Disclaimer: We are not lawyers.
 This blog post is not to act as legal advice.
 We are just a marketing agency that likes to make sure we stay up to date on the laws and policies surrounding our industry.
 If you have any specific questions regarding the legality of your site, we recommend speaking to a qualified professional.